 This service is responsible for investigating all serious crimes.
 From calendar year 2010 to calendar year 2011, Part 1 Crimes (crimes comprised of serious felonies) increased 3%; however, violent crime decreased (5%) including a decrease in homicide (12%) and aggravated assaults (11%).
 In Fiscal 2013, this service expects to serve 93% of felony warrants and serve 2,900 arrest warrants obtained by investigative units.
-The General Fund recommendation for Fiscal 2013 is \$1,160,940 (2.5%) below the Fiscal 2013 current service level budget and provides for current service levels to be maintained.
-Most of the difference is related to elimination of COLA increases, adjustment for health benefits savings, and reallocation of retirement pension costs.
+The General Fund recommendation for Fiscal 2013 is \$1,151,340 (2.4%) below the Fiscal 2013 current level of service and provides for current service levels to be maintained.
+Most of the difference is related to elimination of COLA increases and adjustment for health benefits savings.
 One vacant civilian position will be abolished.
 This recommendation includes a reallocation of the agency's \$20.3 million overtime budget across Police services to reflect current expenditures; the result is a \$1.2 million increase in overtime funding for this service.